Showing content for section Overview

 Admissions terms and conditions

-When you accept an offer to study at the 1024ºË¹¤³§, you also agree to abide by our Student Contract (which includes the University's relevant policies, rules and regulations).
+When you accept an offer to study at the University of 1024ºË¹¤³§, you also agree to abide by our Student Contract (which includes the University's relevant policies, rules and regulations).
 You should read and consider these before you apply.

 Finalising this course